 The Brookshire Grocery Company and Cavender's Boot City both have their corporate headquarters in Tyler.
-Other major employers include the University of Texas at Tyler, Tyler Junior College, Trane, Carrier, UT Health Center at Tyler, Suddenlink, Target Distribution Center, Tyler Pipe, John Soules Food, Sanderson Farms, Delek, Fresenius and Southside Bank.
+Other major employers include the University of Texas at Tyler, Tyler Junior College, The Trane Company, UT Health Center at Tyler, Suddenlink, Target Distribution Center, Tyler Pipe, John Soules Food, Sanderson Farms, Delek, Fresenius and Southside Bank.

-In addition, public entities including Smith County, the City of Tyler, and the Tyler Independent School District (TISD) employ about 4,000 personnel.
+In addition, public entities including Smith County, the City of Tyler, and the Tyler Independent School District (TISD) employ thousands of workers.

 East Texas oil & gas employers include a wide array of companies such as Halliburton, BJ Services, Chesapeake Energy Corporation, Baker Petrolite, Cudd Pressure Control, Delek Refining, Eastman, Weatherford International, and hundreds of other small, and large, corporations.

 Tyler's long association with the rose and nursery industry provides additional stability and growth, and jobs.

 Even in difficult economic times, Tyler's diverse economy remains robust with its base in the manufacturing, retail, oil & gas, education and health care industries.
 Employment is stable, and better than much of the US.
 The City of Tyler has successfully dealt with declines in tax revenues without substantial cuts in public services.

 The up-to-date Tyler Pounds Regional Airport provides rapid connections to all of the country for both business travel and leisure travel.